John A Waller

 However, with effect December 1st, 2020.
 Changes then took effect.
 HMRC to rank at a preferential creditor in insolvencies.
 This therefore followed the ‘Finance Act 2020‘, which gained ‘Royal Assent’ July 22nd, 2020.

-HMRC: Published Figures
+HMRC: Published figures

-As from 1 December 2020, any business entering insolvency requires more taxes deducted from employees and customers, and withheld by the business, will now be paid over to HMRC before creditors of the business.
+As from 1 December 2020, any business entering insolvency requires more taxes deducted from employees and customers, and withheld by the business, will now be paid to HMRC before creditors of the business.

 This reform will however only apply to taxes collected and held by businesses on behalf of other taxpayers.
 The included charges are: